 The witch/medium of Endor

-The search cannot have been easy for Saul’s servants, since all mediums have supposedly been expelled.
-But they are just as desperate as Saul, and they find just such a woman living in a cave at Endor.
+The search cannot have been easy, since all mediums have supposedly been expelled.
+But Saul is desperate, and his servants find one woman, a medium, living in a cave at Endor.

 The witch of Endor summons Samuel

-He gets little comfort from the ‘spirit’ of Samuel – which is in reality the woman’s voice, and therefore her assessment of the situation.
+Saul gets little comfort from the ‘spirit’ of Samuel – which is in reality the woman’s voice.
 ‘Samuel’ tells Saul that God has turned away from him, that the Philistines will triumph, and that David, not Saul, will rule.
 Saul’s army, including Saul’s three sons, will be destroyed.

 Keep in mind as you read these predictions that it is the medium/witch who is making them, not Samuel.
 This astute woman is able to predict the future because she is shrewd and well-informed, not because she has ‘magic’.
-Being a medium gives her freedom the speak the truth – a truth that no ordinary subject of Saul’s would dare to utter.
+Being a medium gives her freedom to speak the truth – something no ordinary subject of Saul’s would dare to do.